arachid1/soundofnavi/trainers/README.md

 What are some important components we will be using?
 - most important library used: main/models/conv/modules
 - train files for pneumonia training: main/models/train$.py, following a train$ format, with $ an integer (refer to train1.py as the template)
-- utilities for train file: main/models/conv/modules/main, which contains the following that we will learn more about.
+- utilities for train file: main/models/conv/modules/main, which contains the following that we will learn more about:

 a) helpers.py: most of the functions called inside train$.py, like load_audios, will be called from there
 b) parameters.py: a module (which is imported im most folders) to keep track of ALL parameters across files (for example, to allow accessing parameters.sr inside file A or B) and reflect modifications everywhere in a synchronized manner.

 # Now...